-- 4.2.1 General: The stationary combustion sources associated with the Diatomite Project consists of three 62.5 MMBtu/hr field gas fired steam generators.
-These units are used to thermally enhance existing oil recovery in the Orcutt Hill Field using down-hole steam injection.
+- 4.2.1 General: The stationary combustion sources associated with the Diatomite formation consists of one 6xx.x MMBtu/hr field gas fired steam generator.
+This unit are used to thermally enhance existing oil recovery in the Diatomite formation using down-hole steam injection.
 Steam is injected into the oil bearing reservoir, reducing the viscosity of the oil and enhancing its recoverability.
-The steam generators are fired field gas. - 4.2.2 Steam Generator Emission Factors: The following is documentation of the steam generator emissions in parts per million:
+The steam generator is are fired field gas. - 4.2.2 Steam Generator Emission Factors: The following is documentation of the steam generator emissions in parts per million:

-$$EF = (2.634 \times 10^{-9}) \text{ (ppmvd) (MW) (F factor)}$$
+$EF = (2.634 \times 10^{-9}) \text{ (ppmvd) (MW) (F factor)}$